Lymphomatoid Papulosis

 Medical Care

 Localized mildly pruritic skin lesions may be treated with mid- to high-potency topical steroids to hasten resolution.
-Some authorities are more inclined to treat widespread lesions with systemic or more aggressive topical therapies, including phototherapy, to suppress the disease and the possibility of progression to Hodgkin disease (HD), anaplastic large cell lymphoma (ALCL), or mycosis fungoides (MF).
+Some authorities are more inclined to treat widespread lesions with systemic or more aggressive topical therapies, including phototherapy, to suppress the disease and reduce the possibility of progression to Hodgkin disease (HD), anaplastic large cell lymphoma (ALCL), or mycosis fungoides (MF).

-Oral psoralen plus UVA (PUVA) phototherapy also effectively treats and suppresses the disease.
+Oral psoralen plus UV-A (PUVA) phototherapy also effectively treats and suppresses the disease.

 Consultations